-The samples you see on this page were created in ConceptDraw PRO using the Rapid UML solution, and demonstrate some of the solution's capabilities and the results you can achieve.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the Rapid UML solution.

 Example: UML Sequence Diagram — Checking Process

-This diagram was created in ConceptDraw PRO using the UML Sequence Diagram library from the Rapid UML solution.
+This diagram was created in ConceptDraw DIAGRAM using the UML Sequence Diagram library from the Rapid UML solution.
 An experienced user spent 10 minutes creating this sample.

 When you want to take a well-earned break from work, a checking process needs to be performed.
 This map helps you create a formal checking process that can be used universally.